Tyrone Guthrie: Early life

-Guthrie was born in Tunbridge Wells, Kent, England, the son of Dr. Thomas Clement Guthrie (a grandson of the Scottish preacher Thomas Guthrie) and Norah Power.
+Guthrie was born on 2 July 1900 in Tunbridge Wells, Kent, England, the son of Dr. Thomas Clement Guthrie (a grandson of the Scottish preacher Thomas Guthrie) and Norah Power.
 His mother was the daughter of Sir William James Tyrone Power, Commissary-General-in-chief of the British Army from 1863 to 1869 and Martha, daughter of Dr. John Moorhead of Annaghmakerrig House and his Philadelphia-born wife, Susan (née Allibone) Humphreys.

 His great-grandfather was Irish actor Tyrone Power and he was a second cousin of famed film actor Tyrone Power.
 Guthrie's sister, Susan Margaret, married his close university friend, fellow Anglo-Irishman Hubert Butler.
 Tyrone Guthrie received a degree in history at Oxford University, where he was active in student theatre, and worked for a season at the newly established Oxford Playhouse.

 Career

 In 1924 Guthrie joined the BBC as a broadcaster and began to produce plays for radio.
 This led to a year directing for the stage with the Scottish National Players, before returning to the BBC to become one of the first writers to create plays designed for radio performance.
-From 1929–33, he directed at various theatres, including the Cambridge Festival Theatre in 1929 and a production of Pirandello's Six Characters in Search of an Author at the Westminster Theatre in 1932.
+From 1929 to 1933, he directed at various theatres, including the Cambridge Festival Theatre in 1929 and a production of Pirandello's Six Characters in Search of an Author at the Westminster Theatre in 1932.
+His work in London at the Old Vic and the Sadler’s Wells theatres earned him acknowledgment as a significant director.

-During 1933–34, and again from 1936–45, he was director of the Shakespeare Repertory Company.
+During 1933–34, and again from 1936 to 1945, he was director of the Shakespeare Repertory Company.
 While in Montreal, Guthrie produced the Romance of Canada series of radio plays for recalling epic moments in Canadian history.
 The series was broadcast on the Canadian National Railway radio network.
 Hubert Butler translated the text for Guthrie's 1934 production of Anton Chekhov's Cherry Orchard, for perhaps its first English-language production.
+In the late 1930s, he worked in London and appeared in the first two motion pictures produced by Charles Laughton's independent film production company, Mayflower Pictures.
+The films were Vessel of Wrath and St. Martin's Lane, both released in 1938.

 In the 1940s Guthrie began to direct operas, to critical acclaim, including a realistic Carmen at Sadler's Wells and the Metropolitan Opera in New York.
 He also returned to Scotland where, with James Bridie in 1948, he staged the first modern adaptation, by Robert Kemp, of Sir David Lyndsay's grand-scale medieval comedy Ane Satyre of the Thrie Estaitis for the Second Edinburgh International Festival; a landmark event in the modern revival of Scottish theatre.
-Staged in the city's General Assembly Hall of the Church of Scotland on the Mound, specially adapted for the occasion, it was here that Guthrie's hallmark thrust stage first proved its full worth.
+It was staged in the city's General Assembly Hall of the Church of Scotland on the Mound, specially adapted for the occasion.
+He directed the play again in Edinburgh in 1959.